Kenya: 6-story building collapses in Nairobi | DW | 06.12.2019

 A video showed people cheering as one dust-covered person was carried away on a stretcher.

-Military personnel have since arrived to assist with the search and rescue operation and medical workers set up an emergency medical center in the vicinity.
+Military personnel and emergency services have since arrived to assist with the search and rescue operation.

+The Kenya Red Cross tweeted that it was setting up psychosocial support services and a tracing desk.

-Deutsche Welle correspondent Edith Kimani said the collapse took place in the early morning when people were sleeping.
+DW correspondent in Nairobi, Edith Kimani, said the collapse took place in the early morning when people were sleeping.

 "We do not have a figure yet," Peter Abwao, Kenya Red Cross communications manager, told dpa news agency, on how many people could be trapped in the collapsed building.